crchunn/Final-Project/README.md

 ### Machine Learning
 Machine learning (ML) is the study of computer algorithms that improve automatically through expertise.[1][2]
 It is seen as a subset of artificial intelligeence.
-Machine Learning Algorithms build a mathemtical model based on sample data, known as training data to make predictions or decisions without being explicitly programmed to do so.[3]
+Machine Learning Algorithms build a mathematical model based on sample data, known as training data to make predictions or decisions without being explicitly programmed to do so.[3]
 For more information on machine learning, you can go to <https://en.wikipedia.org/wiki/Machine_learning>.

 ### Matplotlib
 Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy at <https://en.wikipedia.org/wiki/NumPy>.
 SciPy at <https://en.wikipedia.org/wiki/SciPy> makes use of Matplotlib.
 With Matplotlib, static, animated, and interactive visualizations can be created in Python.
 To learn more about matplotlib, check out <https://en.wikipedia.org/wiki/Matplotlib>.